Wintery skiing experiences in West Sweden

 Photographer: Roger Borgelid

-Ulricehamn Ski Center, north of Ulricehamn, has seven lifts and six slopes of varying difficulty, as well as a terrain park with several jumps, rails and boxes.
+Ulricehamn Ski Center, north of Ulricehamn, has seven lifts and eight slopes of varying difficulty, as well as a terrain park with several jumps, rails and boxes.
 The snow cannons guarantee good coverage even when the weather is milder.
 The gentle children’s slope lets younger skiers practice their skills, before returning to the top using their own lift.
 We all have to start somewhere, and skiing is no exception.
 If you would like to learn the basics or improve your skiing technique, Ulricehamn Ski Center has the best ski school in West Sweden, which caters for both children and adults.
 Ulricehamn Ski Center is run by the multi-award winning Branäs Group, known for its appealing and family-friendly resorts.

 Photographer: Göran Assner

 Skiing is hard work, so why not take some time out to recharge your batteries in the restaurant, one of the refuges, or the BBQ area by the terrain park.

 Only five minutes from the two ski centres is the small town of Ulricehamn, with shopping streets, cosy coffee shops, and a breathtakingly beautiful promenade along the shores of Lake Åsunden.
 Why not combine skiing with 10-pin bowling, swimming or horseback riding?
 There are plenty of places to stay in the surrounding area, at everything from elegant country houses and hotels, to simpler hostels and holiday villages.

 Mösseberg, Falköping – perfect for families with young children

 Are you and your family looking for a quiet and pleasant place to spend some time this winter?
 Mösseberg’s ski centre, Falköping Alpin, is one of the most snow-sure ski resorts in West Sweden, irrespective of whether you prefer downhill skiing or cross-country.
 It is located 90 minutes from Gothenburg.